Living In London: Is It Worth The Cost?

 2. For the ‘iconic London’ feeling – Primrose Hill

-Primrose Hill is full of pastel-coloured, regency terrace houses that resemble the set of a Wes Anderson film.
+Primrose Hill is full of pastel-colored, regency terrace houses that resemble the set of a Wes Anderson film.
 In the network of quiet backstreets, you’ll find quaint bakeries, pubs, and cafes.

 It’s also home to the hill of its namesake, which offers breathtaking panoramic views of London.